 Yonglun Luo, PhD, Associate Professor, Department of Biomedicine, Aarhus University

-Malin Palmar, PhD, Developmental and Regenerative Neurobiology, Lund University
+Malin Parmar, Professor, Developmental and Regenerative Neurobiology, Lund University

-Agnete Kirkeby, PhD, Human Neural Development, Wallenberg Neuroscience Center, Lund University
+Agnete Kirkeby, Associate Professor of stem cell biology, Human Neural Development, Lund University and University of Copenhagen

 Joshua Brickman, Professor of Stem Cell and Developmental Biology, University of Copenhagen

 Mark Denham, Group leader, associate professor, Denham Group, Department of Biomedicine, Aarhus University

 Peter Sandøe, Professor, Section for Animal Welfare and Disease Control, University of Copenhagen